Turbo Takeaways

 Read the Fine Print

-Before you take on a BNPL loan, be sure to read the fine print.
-Even if the transaction has a 0% interest rate, there may be other fees involved, which may make your purchase expensive.
-Pay attention to late fees and service fees to the true cost of borrowing using a BNPL loan.
+Before you take on a BNPL loan, carefully read the contract.
+Even if the transaction has a 0% interest rate, lenders may still charge service or late fees, making your purchase more expensive.
+Calculate all fees to determine the true cost of borrowing using a BNPL loan.

 Pay On Time